EVERY SUBARU DRIVER NEEDS AN EXTENDED AUTO WARRANTY WHEN THEIR MANUFACTURER’S WARRANTY HAS EXPIRED.

 - Is it worth buying an extended warranty for my Subaru?

-If you have an older model and worried about extreme out-of-pocket expenses, then an extended warranty is for you.
-Endurance offers four different coverage plans, with the Supreme Plan covering everything from AC to turbo and supercharger, and the Select Premiere eliminating coverage on power items like brakes, gaskets, and steering.
+If you have an older model and are worried about extreme out-of-pocket expenses, then an extended warranty is for you.
+Endurance offers four different coverage plans, with the Supreme Plan covering everything from AC to turbo and supercharger and the Select Premiere eliminating coverage on power items like brakes, gaskets, and steering.

 - What repairs are covered by an extended warranty?

-Depending on what coverage plan you desire, extended warranties can cover everything from the engine, fuel, transmission, cooling systems, electrical, and more.
+Depending on your coverage plan, extended warranties can cover everything from the engine, fuel, transmission, cooling systems, electrical, and more.
 Endurance has an option that is suitable for everyone and provides payment plans if needed.
-Check out each plan we offer which also includes sample contracts with full details.
+Check out each plan we offer, including sample contracts with full details.

 - What’s the difference between an extended warranty from Subaru compared to Endurance?

 Aside from being the direct administrator and obligor of most plans we offer, we launched our Endurance Elite Membership which offers total protection to our customers.
 Our program provides 24/7 Roadside assistance and tire reimbursement for up to 2 tires that need to be replaced or repaired.
-You can also stay up-to-date with your plan on our Endurance Protect App that allows for easy access to your account.
+You can also stay up-to-date with your plan on our Endurance Protect App, which allows easy access to your account.

 - How do I know if my Subaru model qualifies?